zelong-zhao/KMC_TCCP/README.md

-# Kenetic Monte Carlo For porphyrin molecules
+# Kenetic Monte Carlo For Porphyrin Molecules

 This is the Kinetic Monte Carlo (KMC) script for executing simulations of porphyrin molecules. https://doi.org/10.1021/acs.jpcc.0c02941